-This sheet is about exposure to lymphocytic choriomeningitis virus (LCMV) during pregnancy or while breastfeeding.
-This information should not take the place of medical care and advice from your healthcare provider.
+This sheet is about exposure to lymphocytic choriomeningitis virus (LCMV) during pregnancy and while breastfeeding.

 What are the symptoms of LCMV?

-Some people with LCMV have no symptoms.
+Most healthy people with LCMV have no symptoms or mild symptoms.
 For others, LCMV causes flu-like symptoms such as fever, muscle aches, fatigue, nausea, and vomiting.
 These symptoms start 1-2 weeks after being exposed to the virus and can last as long as one week.
-Some people develop meningitis (swelling of the spinal cord), encephalitis (swelling in the brain), or both.
+Rarely, some people develop meningitis (swelling of the spinal cord), encephalitis (swelling in the brain), or both.
 These symptoms can last up to 3 weeks or longer.
-Symptoms of LCMV infection can be treated, and cases that affect the spine or brain require hospitalization.
+Symptoms of LCMV infection can be treated.
+Cases that affect the spine or brain require hospital care.

 How can I lower the chance of getting LCMV?

-The chance of LCMV infection is low.
-However, people who are pregnant can lower their chance of infection by following the tips below and on the CDC website at https://www.cdc.gov/vhf/lcm/prevention/index.html.
+You can lower the chance of infection by following the tips below and on the CDC website at https://www.cdc.gov/vhf/lcm/prevention/index.html.

 - Avoid direct physical contact with wild or pet rodents.

-- If possible, have someone else care for pet rodents and clean their cages.
+- If possible, have someone else care for pet rodents.

-- If you do come in contact with a rodent or its urine, droppings, or nesting materials, wash hands very well with soap and water afterwards.
+- If you come in contact with a rodent or its urine, droppings, or nesting materials, wash hands very well with soap and water.

-- Avoid vacuuming or sweeping rodent urine, droppings, or nesting materials, which can cause the virus to become airborne and increase the chance of breathing in the virus.
+- Avoid vacuuming or sweeping rodent urine, droppings, or nesting materials.
+This can cause the virus to become airborne and increase the chance of breathing in the virus.

 - If you have wild rodents in your home, have a professional pest control company remove them.

-- Laboratory workers or veterinary workers who work with the virus or handle infected animals can lower their chance of infection by wearing proper protective laboratory gear, including gloves, face masks, disposable gowns, and following appropriate safety precautions.
+- People in a laboratory or veterinary setting who work with the virus or handle infected animals can lower their chance of infection by wearing proper protective gear, including gloves, face masks, disposable gowns, and by following the appropriate safety precautions.
 See our MotherToBaby fact sheet on working as a vet or vet tech: https://mothertobaby.org/fact-sheets/vet-vettech/.

 How can I find out if I have LCMV?

-How can I find out during my pregnancy if my baby will be affected by LCMV?
+Can I find out if my pregnancy has been affected by LCMV?

-LCMV has not been studied for effects on male fertility.
-In general, exposures that fathers and sperm donors have are unlikely to increase risks to a pregnancy.
+Studies have not been done to see if LCMV could affect male fertility or increase the chance of birth defects above the background risk.
+Person-to-person transmission has not been reported.
+In general, exposures that men have are unlikely to increase risks to a pregnancy.
 For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 Please click here for references.